Kyuchumimo/Pygame-80/README.md

 **16 color palette**

 ### To do list:
+- [ ] **OPTIMIZATION**: A dictionary called TIC to save multiple objects in a single variable like pygame.images, pygame.font, pygame.display or pygame.clock and thus avoid accessing files from the system disk memory each frame, but the most important is pygame.images and pygame.font.
 - [ ] **btnp**: button input
 - [ ] **key & keyp**: keyboard input
 - [ ] **textri (!: pygame.gfxdraw library dependant)**: textured triangle